xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/unification.md

 !!! tip
-    Reusable applications may be used together with tests, not extending base class and using guicey extensions.
+    Reusable applications may be used together with tests, not extending base class and using Guicey extensions.
 Such tests would simply start a new application instance.
-    Just be sure to avoid port clashes when using reusable dropwizard apps (by using `randomPorts` option).
+    Just be sure to avoid port clashes when using reusable Dropwizard apps (by using the `randomPorts` option).

 `@EnableSetup` and `@EnableHook` fields are also supported for reusable applications.
 But declare all such fields on base class level (or below) because otherwise only fields